Seb-Bas/module_one_project/README.md

 TMDb Movies
 Oscars Data

-After exploring each file, we summarized the raw data sets into topcs and their features to quickly references which data is need to validate Micrsoft investiment.
-Finally joined various data sources and elminated duplicates to have the most accurate projections possible.
+After exploring each file, we summarized the raw data sets into topics and their features to quickly references which data is need to validate Microsoft investment.
+Finally joined various data sources and eliminated duplicates to have the most accurate projections possible.

-## Questions Answered by Data (Recomendationss)
+## Questions Answered by Data (Recommendations)

 # Genre
 Film genre biggest factor of winning an Oscar.
 Dramas have won the most Oscars.
 Microsoft must produce a drama.
 In addition, if Microsoft would like to increase both revs and profits, then they should invest into drama comedy.
-It doesn't decrease the odds of winning Oscars but much at all but does significantly increase profitabilit
+It doesn't decrease the odds of winning Oscars but much at all but does significantly increase profitability

 # Diretor
-It's critical for Micorosft to next focus on selcting director after moving forward with genre recomendation.
-We provided two tiers of diretors to recruit as well as other options.
+It's critical for Microsoft to next focus on selecting director after moving forward with genre recommendation.
+We provided two tiers of directors to recruit as well as other options.
 By the way, some profit expectations:

 Tier 1 directors average profits are between 250 to 350m Tier 2 directors average profits are between 150 to 250m

 # Director and Actors
-Investing into well established actors and directors should provide a baseline of revenue expections to limit financil risks.
-In addition, certian directors and actors have a history of winning oscars; therefore, focusing on hiring them are key to goal of getting oscar nominations.
+Investing into successful actors and directors should provide a baseline of revenue expectations to limit financial risks.
+In addition, certain directors and actors have a history of winning oscars; therefore, focusing on hiring them are key to goal of getting Oscar nominations.

 Tier 1 actors average revs are between 450m to 575m in revs.
 Tier 2 actors its between 425m to 450m.